bolonio/adrianbolonio/README.md

 When I’m not at the office I enjoy a good read, working my way through any delicious recipe, and indulging my love for travelling to new places.

-I write post about frontend and web accessibility in my [blog](http://adrianbolonio.com/en/blog), and as well I regularly give talks at conferences about accessibility.
+I write posts about frontend and web accessibility in my [blog](http://adrianbolonio.com/en/blog), and as well I regularly give talks at conferences about accessibility.
 You can find my [speaker experience in my website](http://adrianbolonio.com/en/talks).

 ### You can find me in: